zells/dish/client/readme.md

 # zells client

-Simple command line application for sending and receiving Messages, as well as connecting to the zells network.
+Simple command line application for sending and receiving Messages, as well as connecting to other Dishes.

 ## Client Mode

-The following command builds and runs the client (version 0.1).
+The following command builds and runs the current version of the client.

     ./gradlew buildClient
     java -jar build/zells-client-0.1.jar

 ## Server Mode

-If the port is as command line argument, the application starts listening for Peer connections on that port
+If a port is provided as a command line argument, the application starts listening for connections from other Dishes on that port.

     java -jar build/zells-client-0.1.jar 42420